-Following the death of Henry Coit in 1870, his son, Charles, capitalized on his family’s reputation for hospitality by converting his father’s farmhouse into a summer hotel called the Coit House with facilities for swimming, boating, and fishing.
+Following the death of Henry Coit in 1870, his son, Charles Coit, capitalized on his family’s reputation for hospitality by converting his father’s farmhouse in Coit's grove on the lakeshore into a summer resort hotel called the Coit House with facilities for swimming, boating, and fishing.

 The building was a two-story country hotel with porches all around.
 Nearby cottages were also available for guests.
 A fountain in a grotto spouted on the flowers and lawn.
-Large wooden picnic tables were placed in a grove where picnickers could watch cargo ships go by in full sail.
-A hand-operated merry-go-round was enjoyed by the children.
-Boats were left at the grove for fishing and pleasure.
+Picnickers could watch cargo ships sail by while sitting at wooden picnic tables placed in a grove.
+Children enjoyed a hand-operated merry-go-round.
+People had access to boats left at the basin to enjoy fishing or pleasure.
 The hotel's billiard room was safely tucked away in the bathhouse.

-Female guests took leisurely strolls to a pair of bridges that arched over scenic Dugway Brook.
-There was an easy walk to the beach.
-Ladies correctly attired in the newest long-sleeved navy or black bathing attire spent little or no time on the beach, being handicapped with knee bloomers, long skirts, stockings, and slippers.
+Female guests took leisure strolls to a pair of bridges that arched over scenic Dugway Brook.
+Then, there was an easy walk to the beach.
+Unfortunately, ladies correctly attired in the newest long-sleeved navy or black bathing attire spent little or no time on the beach, being handicapped with knee bloomers, long skirts, stockings, and slippers.

 The Lake Shore & Michigan Southern Railroad built a small railroad station in 1873 with a siding east of Eddy Road north of the tracks.
-A wagon ran from the depot to the Coit House for convenience of customers.
+A wagon ran from the depot to the Coit House for the convenience of guests.

 The Coit House Hotel closed in 1878 after operating for eight years.
 Charles built a new hotel closer to the lake in the mid-1980s.
 In 1890, it became the setting for the Bit & Bridle Club, a small, informal group of horseback riders who frequently rode from their Euclid Avenue mansions to open country along Lake Erie, meeting at the Coit property.